Having more fun than a human being should be allowed to have, Rush Limbaugh, talent on loan from God.

 I have the transcript here.

-Lower says if an American president had an adulterous liaison in the White House and lied to cover it up.
+Lauer says, if an American president had an adulterous liaison in the White House and lied to cover it up, should the American people ask for his resignation?

-Hillary said, Well, they should certainly be concerned about it.
+Hillary said, well, they should certainly be concerned about it.

-Should they ask for his resignation?
+Matt Wauer, should they ask for his resignation?

 But that's not going to be proven true, Matt.